LiMinggang/madedit-mod/README.txt

 Fix: Pan Chinese on Search in files
 Fix: Binary file detect bug in FindInFiles
-Fix: Can't remember Main Window size larger than 1024*768 #296 Update Python to 2.7.17
+Fix: Can't remember Main Window size larger than 1024*768 #296 Update wxWidgets to 3.1.3
+Update boost to 1.71
+Update Python to 2.7.17

 Mod v0.4.17